tmkasun/solar-hybrid-inverter-monitor/README.md

 This is an inverter monitoring and controlling system for hybrid inverters, Following are the main components in the system.
 - Inverter driver program to communicate with USB serial port (Python)
 - Python Flask based REST API to expose the data
-- ReactJS based web portal for monitoring and controlling the inverter
+- ReactJS based web portal (PWA) for monitoring and controlling the inverter
 # [DEMO](https://energy.knnect.com)
 ## Supported inverters